 But Rear Adm.
-Phillip Sawyer says he’s concerned cuts to the civilian workforce at the nation’s naval shipyards will mean submarines won’t be ready for deployment as quickly in 2015 and beyond.
+Phillip Sawyer said he’s concerned cuts to the civilian workforce at the nation’s naval shipyards will mean submarines won’t be ready to deploy as quickly in 2015 and beyond.

-He says a hiring freeze has prevented shipyards from replacing many retired workers and doing as much maintenance work.
-This means a submarine that might have taken seven months to repair in the past may have to spend eight or nine months in the shipyard.
+That means a submarine that might have taken seven months to repair in the past may now have to spend eight or nine months in the shipyard.

 "I am concerned in the out years, about the budget impact on the shipyards and their ability to fix my submarines," Sawyer said.

 The Pacific Fleet Submarine Force, which Sawyer commands, has a tighter budget, too, but Sawyer would not disclose by how much.